 How and when do I pay? +

 You can pay in advance or at the end of the first lesson.
 If you would like to pay in advance, you can select and purchase the lesson package from our online store or pay via venmo @pedalpowerkids.
 All packages must be paid in full at first lesson.
 If you plan to do single a la carte lessons, you may pay at the time of service.
 At the end of our first lesson, we will get you “checked out” and likely booked in for the next lesson.
-We accept cash, checks (made out to PedalPower Kids) and credit card.
+We accept venmo (@pedalpowerkids), cash, checks (made out to PedalPower Kids) and credit cards.

 What is your inclement weather policy? +